Bristol: Media

 Bristol is home to the regional headquarters of BBC West and the BBC Natural History Unit based at Broadcasting House, which produces television, radio and online content with a natural history or wildlife theme.
 The city has a long association with David Attenborough's authored documentaries, including Life on Earth, The Blue Planet and Planet Earth.

 The BBC announced in 2021 that it was moving the production of many of its programmes from Broadcasting House to Finzels Reach in the centre of Bristol.

 Bristol has two daily newspapers, the Western Daily Press and the Bristol Post (both owned by Reach plc); and a Bristol edition of the free Metro newspaper (owned by DMGT).
 The Bristol Cable specialises in investigative journalism with a quarterly print edition and website.

-Aardman Animations is a Bristol-based animation studio, known for the characters Wallace and Gromit and Morph.
+Aardman Animations is a Bristol-based animation studio, known for the characters Wallace & Gromit and Morph.

 Local radio stations, including BBC Radio Bristol, Heart West, Greatest Hits Radio Bristol & The South West, Hits Radio Bristol, Kiss, and BCfm, a community based station.
 Television programmes produced in the city include Points West, Endemol productions such as Deal or No Deal, The Crystal Maze, Tipping Point and ITV News West Country.
 Coming-of-age drama Skins and supernatural comedy-drama Being Human were also shot in the city.
 Bristol was the former home of long-running BBC medical soap opera Casualty until 2011.
 In October 2018, Channel 4 announced that Bristol would be home to one of its 'Creative Hubs', as part of their move to produce more content outside of London.

 Publishers in the city have included 18th-century Bristolian Joseph Cottle, who helped introduce Romanticism by publishing the works of William Wordsworth and Samuel Taylor Coleridge.
 During the 19th century, J.W.
 Arrowsmith published the Victorian comedies Three Men in a Boat (by Jerome K. Jerome) and The Diary of a Nobody by George and Weedon Grossmith.
 The contemporary Redcliffe Press has published over 200 books covering all aspects of the city.
 Bristol is home to YouTube video developers and stylists The Yogscast, with founders Simon Lane and Lewis Brindley having moved their operations from Reading to Bristol in 2012.